Back to All Resorts

 Traveler Insights(210 discussions)

-Guests who visited in the years leading up to closure had a complicated experience.
-The staff consistently earned glowing comments - attentive, friendly, and visibly caring about guest satisfaction in a way that stood out.
-The beach and pool area delivered on the turquoise-water promise.
-But it was hard to ignore that the resort had been operating in recovery mode since Hurricane Dorian devastated Grand Bahama in 2019, with two of the property's three original hotels boarded up and portions of the grounds in visible disrepair.
-Food quality varied, maintenance was uneven, and the sense of a once-grand property running on reduced capacity was hard to shake for some visitors.
+The guest experience is complicated by the property's history.
+The staff consistently earn glowing comments - attentive, friendly, and visibly caring about guest satisfaction in a way that stands out.
+The beach and pool area deliver on the turquoise-water promise.
+But the complex has been operating in recovery mode since Hurricane Dorian devastated Grand Bahama in 2019: two of the three original hotels (Breaker's Cay and the Lanai Suites) remain boarded up, food quality varies, and maintenance is uneven.
+The sense of a once-grand property running on reduced capacity is hard to shake for some visitors.

 Pros

-• +All-inclusive pricing made it one of the most affordable ways to experience the Bahamas, a destination typically dominated by expensive lodging
+• +All-inclusive pricing makes it one of the most affordable ways to experience the Bahamas, a destination typically dominated by expensive lodging

-• +Staff were widely praised as warm, attentive, and proud of the property - often called the best part of the stay
+• +Staff are widely praised as warm, attentive, and proud of the property - often called the best part of the stay

-• +Proximity to Port Lucaya Marketplace meant easy access to shopping, local restaurants, and nightlife just minutes from the resort
+• +Proximity to Port Lucaya Marketplace means easy access to shopping, local restaurants, and nightlife just minutes from the resort

 • +Intimate scale compared to the mega-resorts of Nassau - fewer crowds at the pool, beach, and restaurants